shailshouryya/yt-videos-list/README.md

     * `txt=True`  (default) OR `txt=False`
     * `csv=True`  (default) OR `csv=False`
     * `docx=True` (unsupported) OR `docx=False`
-* Options for the write formats are
+* Options for the write format arguments are
   - `'x'` (default) - does not overwrite an existing file with the same name
   - `'w'` - if an existing file with the same name exists, it will be overwritten
   * NOTE: if you specify the file type argument to be False, you don't need to touch this - the program will automatically skip this step.